 Place your Cape Primrose in a location that receives some light but not direct, hot sunlight.
 A window with a north or west orientation is ideal.

 A place that receives a sliver of morning or evening sunlight is perfect.
-Due to the increased risk of overwatering and crown rot, shady areas must be avoided at all costs.
+Due to the increased risk of overwatering and crown rot, avoid shady areas at all costs.

 4. Temperature Fluctuation

 A drastic change in temperature causes Cape Primrose to act differently.
-Hence, maintaining the temperature is a must.
+So, maintaining a stable temperature is a must.

-An ideal temperature range for Cape Primrose is between 60 degrees Fahrenheit to 70 degrees Fahrenheit.
+An ideal temperature range for Cape Primrose is between 60°F to 70°F.

-Note: temperatures beyond 90 degrees Fahrenheit cause the plants to wilt and the leaves to become damaged, or the plants to collapse.
+Note: temperatures beyond 90°F cause the plants to wilt and the leaves to become damaged, or the plants to collapse.